Skateparks have become increasingly popular in recent years and appeal to a broad cross-section of youngsters.

 If there is, operators could provide useful information on developing a skatepark.
 If not, it is still worth checking if any similar projects have failed in the previous years.

-And it's not just youngsters that should be invited to join a skatepark construction project.
-Parents, teachers, youth leaders and local councillors should be encouraged to get on board to ensure your scheme has broad community appeal.
+And it's not just youngsters who should be invited to join a skatepark construction project.
+Parents, teachers, youth leaders and local councillors can be encouraged to get on board to ensure the scheme has broad community appeal.

 Once there is a groundswell of support for your skateboard project, you should approach your local council for help in finding a suitable skatepark building site.

-Councils may also be able to supply information about schools and youth clubs in the area, what planning permissions are in the pipeline, and if a planning application is likely to succeed.
+Councils may also supply information about schools and youth clubs in the area, what planning permissions are in the pipeline, and if a planning application is likely to succeed.

 In choosing the location for building a skatepark, you may need to consider road access, transport links, parking provision and so on, depending on the size and scale of the project.

-The wise will also tackle relevant side issues such as toilet provision, litter management, power supply and public amenities.
+The wise will also tackle relevant side issues such as toilet provision, litter management, power supply, signage and public amenities.
 And do not forget to approach the local police to learn about any problems they may have.

 They have a great deal of experience talking to community groups, local councils, police, building inspectors and even fundraisers.
 They may be able to give some good advice on how to get a new skatepark campaign underway.

 Funding will depend mainly on the size and scope of the project, which in turn is dictated by the budget.
-The first step is to determine how much funding might be available from the local council, sports development organisations and other public bodies.
+Determine how much funding might be available from the local council, sports development organisations and other public bodies.

 Most Lottery funding is to groups with a governing body and documents such as a constitution, trust deed, memorandum and articles of association.
-They offer some useful advice on lottery funding applications here.
+They offer some useful advice on funding applications here.

 The site details award programmes for such schemes as local community projects (up to £10,000), community sports assets (up to £150,000), sport development grants (up to £25,000) and small sports grants (up to £10,000) – there are many more.